 Guides encourage, redirect, and supervise as the child learns through their own personal motivation.
 They plan the environment in the interests of the children, and help children progress from one activity to the next.
 The guides track each child’s development to create a lesson plan that meet each child’s needs.
 We use the word “guide” in Montessori since the children teach each other and themselves and the adult is there to guide them towards their best selves.

 A child who attends school for five consecutive days each week will have a greater opportunity for smooth, spontaneous learning.
 A child taken in and out of school frequently does not have the same opportunity and consistency to pursue their unfolding interests.
-In addition, our AMI certification requires that all children attend 5 days.

-In the primary classroom children interact continuously, sometimes choosing to work on projects together, and older children often help younger ones.
+In the primary (ages 3-6) classroom children interact continuously, sometimes choosing to work on projects together, and older children often help younger ones.
 Children also eat snack and lunch in groups.
 Each day there are group activities and outside play.
 As children get older, and naturally more social, the work provided is more group oriented.

 In the elementary classroom there is constant socialization and group work.
 Children ages 6-12 are natural collaborators and the classroom and curriculum is designed to meet that need.